-A native of Lebanon, Dr. Saliba did his undergraduate work at the American University of Beirut, graduating with Distinction and a degree in physics.
-He continued at the American University where he made the Dean’s Honor List during his medical studies and earned his medical degree.
-He is fluent in English, French and Arabic.
-He moved to the United States where he completed an internship and residency program in internal medicine at Duke University Medical Center in Durham, N.C., before receiving a fellowship in cardiology from Baylor College of Medicine in Houston, Texas.
+Education and Training: Dr. Saliba completed his undergraduate work at the American University of Beirut (AUB), graduating with distinction and a degree in Physics.
+He continued at AUB, where he earned his medical degree.
+Dr. Saliba completed an internship and residency in internal medicine at Duke University Medical Center, Durham, N.C.
+He completed a fellowship in cardiology at Baylor College of Medicine, Houston.

-Dr. Saliba’s research has focused on topics related to new treatments for atrial fibrillation, and pacemaker and defibrillator performance.
-He has been an invited lecturer at many national meetings and symposia, presenting on topics related to new therapies and ablation of atrial fibrillation, pacemaker implant techniques including biventricular systems, arresting arrhythmia and sudden cardiac death.
-He has authored or co-authored articles in leading scientific journals such as Circulation, Journal of the American College of Cardiology, the American Journal of Cardiology, Cardiovascular Electrophysiology Review and the Journal of Cardiovascular Electrophysiology.
+Research, Publications and Speaking: Dr. Saliba’s research has focused on topics related to new treatments for patients with atrial fibrillation, and pacemaker and defibrillator performance.
+He has been an invited lecturer at many national meetings and symposia, presenting on topics related to new therapies and ablation of atrial fibrillation; pacemaker implant techniques, including biventricular systems; arresting arrhythmia; and sudden cardiac death.
+Dr. Saliba has authored and co-authored articles in leading scientific journals such as Circulation, Journal of the American College of Cardiology, the American Journal of Cardiology, Cardiovascular Electrophysiology Review and the Journal of Cardiovascular Electrophysiology.

 About Dr. Saliba: “The best reward is when the patient comes back to see you in the clinic, feeling great and they say: “I have a new life.”

 Leisure time activities: In his leisure time, Dr. Saliba enjoys biking, swimming, skiing, traveling and spending time with his family.